tessavdheiden/DrawingTool/README.md

 ## Description
 Simple ASCII art drawing program.
 The program should support the following features:

-	N w h
-Create a new canvas of width w and height h.
+- N w h: Create a new canvas of width w and height h.

-	C c
-Set the color to the value of c.
+- C c: Set the color to the value of c.
 Default color should be "x".

-	L x1 y1 x2 y2
-Create a new line from (x1,y1) to (x2,y2).
+- L x1 y1 x2 y2: Create a new line from (x1,y1) to (x2,y2).
 Support for horizontal or vertical lines is enough.
 Lines will be drawn using the selected color.

-	R x1 y1 x2 y2
-Create a new rectangle from  (left,top) (x1,y1) to (right,bottom) (x2,y2).
+- R x1 y1 x2 y2: Create a new rectangle from  (left,top) (x1,y1) to (right,bottom) (x2,y2).
 Lines will be drawn using the selected color.

-	B x y
-Fill the entire area connected to (x,y) with the selected color.
+- B x y: Fill the entire area connected to (x,y) with the selected color.
 This is the same as a "bucket fill" tool in paint programs.

-	Q
-Quit the program.
+- Q: Quit the program.

 ## Sample run
 Below is a sample run of the program: